What is new in Wallarm node (if upgrading an EOL node)¶

 Regular node support

-The regular node type is deprecated in release 4.x and will be removed in future releases.
+The regular node type is deprecated and will be removed in future releases.

 Terraform module to deploy Wallarm on AWS¶

-Starting from release 4.0, you can easily deploy Wallarm to AWS from the Infrastructure as Code (IaC)-based environment using the Wallarm Terraform module.
+You can now easily deploy Wallarm to AWS from the Infrastructure as Code (IaC)-based environment using the Wallarm Terraform module.

 The Wallarm Terraform module is the scalable solution meeting the best industry standards of security and failover ensuring.
 During its deployment, you can choose either the proxy or mirror deployment option based on your requirements for the traffic flow.